MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 Before you start, you need:

 1. An email address to be used as the contact for your new Microsoft Tenant
 1. A Global [or Billing - ADD?]
 Admin permissions (Entra ID role on the tenant) [do we want this link?
-[ENtra](ntra/identity/role-based-access-control/permissions-reference.md#global-administrator) ] <!--1.
+[Entra](entra/identity/role-based-access-control/permissions-reference.md#global-administrator) ] <!--1.
 A Microsoft 365 tenant, with access to the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog) as Global or Billing admin.-->
     For more information, see [Buy or remove Microsoft 365 licenses for a subscription](/microsoft-365/commerce/licenses/buy-licenses) and [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).
 1. Credit card details for your new [Azure - REMOVE] subscription, although you aren't charged until you switch from the **Free Trial** to the **Pay-As-You-Go** plan
 1. An understanding of your site size.
-For more information, see [Calculate devices in your network](best-practices/plan-prepare-deploy.md#calculate-devices-in-your-network). [waiting for update to this from BElle [link to here](onboard-diot.md#calculate-number-of-devices---belle)]
+For more information, see [Calculate devices in your network](best-practices/plan-prepare-deploy.md#calculate-devices-in-your-network). [waiting for update to this from Belle [link to here](get-started.md#calculate-number-of-devices---belle)]

 This article is relevant for commercial Defender for IoT customers.
 If you're a government customer, contact your Microsoft sales representative for more information.
 <!-- I have also copied this to the getting started article, which is where I think it belongs can be deleted from here??
 Limor-->